Cloud center of excellence (CCoE) functions

 - Standardize and automate commonly needed platform components and solutions over time.

-The CCoE is staffed by four high-demand teams.
 It's important to allow for organic collaboration and to track growth through a common repository or solution catalog.
 Maximize natural interactions, but minimize meetings.
 Recurring meetings, such as release meetings that are hosted by the cloud adoption team, can provide data inputs.
 However, after this function matures, try to limit dedicated meetings.
 Hosting a meeting after each release plan is shared can provide a minimum touch point for this team.

 Solutions and controls